 Renowned for her hot chocolates, Anna’s confectionary cups of heaven are the kind you’ll gladly ditch those abs for.
 This quaint bookstore/cafe churns out the smoothest hot chocolates around in porcelain cups so darn pretty you can tick-off kidulting off your list.

 Cafe Con Leche

-We’re kind of freaking out about how good the chocolate stuff here is.
-And it may or may not be due to its Colombian influence.
+The chocolate stuff at Cafe Con Leche is some of the best around and it may or may not be due to its Colombian influence.
 Heads up—they like a lil’ bit of cheese in their choc and we can confirm, it’s what our hot chocolates have been missing until now.